Hendrix-CS/csci322/projects/06-assembler.md

 * **What to turn in**: Turn in all files necessary for running your assembler.

-* **Specification**: To get credit for this project, you must complete a working assembler program and pass all the provided tests (`Add.asm`, `Max.asm`, `Rect.asm`, `Pong.asm`): in particular, given these files as input, your assembler must produce identical output to that of the assembler provided with the nand2tetris software suite.
+* **Hints**:

-    **Note** that the test cases for this project are **not** automated!
+    - Note that the test cases for this project are **not** automated!
 You will need to manually test each of your assembled programs to make sure they work and are identical to those produced by the provided assembler.

+    - You are strongly encouraged to complete your assembler in phases; in each phase, implement just enough to get the assembler to work on the next test case.
+Do the test cases in the following order.
+Start by ignoring labels entirely:

+        - `Add.asm`
+        - `MaxL.asm`
+        - `RectL.asm`
+        - `PongL.asm`
+        - Finally, handle labels and get `Max.asm`, `Rect.asm`, and
+          `Pong.asm` to work.

+* **Specification**: To get credit for this project, you must complete a working assembler program and pass the provided tests (`Add.asm`, `Max.asm`, `Rect.asm`, `Pong.asm`): in particular, given these files as input, your assembler must produce identical output to that of the assembler provided with the nand2tetris software suite.
+Note that your solution will not officially be tested on the `L` variants (`MaxL.asm`, `RectL.asm`, `PongL.asm`) although you are encouraged to start with those.

 * **Due**: {{page.due}} @5pm.